reeddunkle/Codjo/References/Optimizing.md

         print(num)
 ```

 It has to go through the input twice.
 So it would be `O(2n)`.
 If you ask any CS person, they will point out that constants (the `2` in this case) aren't very important when talking about really big numbers.

-Regardless of that, what you and I need to know for practical purposes (and interviews) is that they drop constants.
-So for this example the time complexity would still be `O(n)`.
+Regardless of that, what you and I need to know for practical purposes like interviews, is that we don't include the constants in Big O. So for this example the time complexity would still be `O(n)`.

-However, in _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:
+Now, take _this_ example, with the same input `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:

 ```python
 def bubble_sort(numbers):